Amanda Coetzer

-Amanda Coetzer (born 22 October 1971, in Hoopstad) is a South African former professional tennis player.
-Coetzer finished in the WTA rankings top 20 for ten consecutive seasons (1992–2001), peaking at world No. 3.
-She reached three Grand Slam semifinals (Australian Open 1996 and 1997, French Open 1997) and one Grand Slam doubles final (US Open 1993).
+Amanda Coetzer (born 22 October 1971) is a South African former professional tennis player.
+She was ranked as high as world No. 3 by the Women's Tennis Association, achieved in November 1997.
+Coetzer won nine WTA Tour titles in singles and nine in doubles, and reached three major singles semifinals (at the 1996 and 1997 Australian Opens and the 1997 French Open) and one major doubles final (at the 1993 US Open).
 Coetzer earned a reputation for regularly beating players who were ranked higher than her.
-By virtue of scoring so many upset wins in spite of her five-foot-two (1.58m) stature, she gained the nickname: "The Little Assassin".
+By virtue of scoring so many upset wins in spite of her 5'2" (1.58m) stature, she gained the nickname: "The Little Assassin".

 Personal life

 Coetzer was born in Hoopstad, South Africa, to Nico and Suska Coetzer.
 She started playing tennis at the age of six.
 During her career, she resided primarily in Hilton Head, South Carolina and was coached by Gavin Hopper, later by Lori McNeil.
 As a photographer's model she appeared as a Sunshine Girl in the Canadian Sun newspaper chain.
 She is married to the Hollywood film producer Arnon Milchan.
 They have two children, Shimon (born 2009) and Olivia (born 2011).

 In 1998, Coetzer was featured in All Star Tennis '99, a tennis video game released on PlayStation and Nintendo 64.